kamicane/prime/doc/prime.md

 list.set(array, 0, 'Emma')
 ```

-`map` can only be used as a constructor
+`map` can only be used as a constructor.

 ```js
 var myMap = new map